dynamicexpresso/DynamicExpresso/README.md

 ## Continuos Integration

-I have setup a continuous integration environment with Github Actions, see `.github/workflows` folder.
+A continuous integration pipeline is configured using Github Actions, see `.github/workflows` folder.

+Whenever a new [Release](https://github.com/davideicardi/DynamicExpresso/releases) is created, Nuget packages are published.
+For snapshot releases packages are published only to Github.
+For official releases packages are published to both GitHub and Nuget.

 ## Compiling and run tests